Samuel Beckett Bridge at Christmas 3 days in Dublin

 An aerial view of the Galway Christmas Market.
 Photo: rihardzz for Getty Images.

-A 32-meter (104-foot) Big Wheel, amusement rides, and live musical performances are just some of the fun things you can expect to see at this popular family event.
+A 32-meter high (104-foot) Big Wheel and traditional carousel, amusement rides, Santa’s Express train rides, live musical performances, and Santa’s Grotto are just some of the fun things you can expect to see at this popular family event.

 In addition to the 50+ stalls selling Christmas ornaments and other holiday gift favorites, you can also expect to see plenty of food and drink at the Galway Christmas Market.